Venezuela: Maduro’s third re-election

 Quotes from Maduro’s inauguration speech come lower down in the article.

-This strengthens the sense that the elections were not free or fair, in line with Reuters’ editorial position.
+This strengthens the sense that the elections were not free or fair.

-By comparison, coverage in the Associated Press, another newswire agency, based in the US, is more emotive and descriptive, highlighting state repression and opposition protests.
+By comparison, coverage in the Associated Press, another newswire agency, based in the US, is more emotive, highlighting state repression and opposition protests.

-The AP’s less neutral stance may be due to its broader audience: it is more targeted toward the general public, with its articles often reprinted in local newspapers, and is rated as having a Left bias.
+The AP is targeted more toward the general public, with its articles often reprinted in local newspapers, and is rated as having a Centre-left bias.

 Reuters, on the other hand, is targeted at a more professional audience, with many companies and media organisations subscribing directly to the service.